Tuesday 6 August 1940

 Finland: American refugees from throughout Scandinavia and points further south are concentrated at Petsamo, Finland in the far north.
 US Army Transport American Legion docks there to transport them to the United States.

-Baltic States: The puppet government ratifies the decision to make the nation a Soviet Socialist Republic.
+Baltic States: Another puppet government ratifies the decision to make the nation the Soviet Socialist Republic of Lithuania.

-India: Mahatma Gandhi proposes the use of non-violence against the Nazis.
+India: Mahatma Gandhi proposes the use of non-violence against the Germans.

 Burma: The government arrests pro-Japanese agitator Ba Maw for questioning the government's tilt toward Great Britain.